Hey guys and girls,

 Same as the year before, in 2022 we also saw most of the best-selling labels on Beatport focusing on the deeper styles.
 With Defected, Toolroom, Afterlife Records, Drumcode, Anjunadeep, Repopulate Mars, Glasgow Underground.
 And of course Spinnin’, Ultra, and Armada all have their own focused deeper sub-labels as well.

 When it comes to DJ Shows – the most influential DJs of the last year have been Tiesto, Oliver Heldens, and Armin van Buuren.
 Which I expect to continue this year – giving a nice mixture of house, techno, and trance.
 All of them becoming increasingly melodic.
 Which I think is always a good thing ;-).

 2023 for Ghostproducer.nl and Michael de Kooker Audio Productions.

 This is literally a copy and paste.
 But same as the past few years, in 2022 we’ve had a returning client percentage of over 95% again – meaning an overwhelming majority of artists who worked with us on a project came back for more – something we’re extremely proud of.
 It always feels a bit like bragging, but to us, this shows that we’re on the right track with what we’re doing.

 Anyway, thank you for your continued support.
 If we’re already working together; a massive thanks again for working with us!
 And if we’re not working together (yet): if you have any questions, you know where to find us.

-I want to wish you a happy, healthy and amazing 2022, – and if you’re new years resolution is to make some waves with your music career; you can find our contact details on this website. 😉
+I want to wish you a happy, healthy, and amazing 2023, – and if your new year’s resolution is to make some waves with your music career; you can find our contact details on this website. 😉

 Michael de Kooker – www.ghostproducer.nl